TRACK CHAIR

 - Impact of innovations in blockchain and fintech on business operations

-- Creative ideas in IS&OM teaching
+- Creative ideas and new approaches in IS&OM teaching

 Minitrack Co-Chairs: